ritza-co/Codecov/Codecov Pytest Draft.md

 ## Codecov Integration with Pytest Coverage Reports

-Integrating pytest with Codecov enables you to track and visualize the code coverage metrics you generate over time.
+Integrating `pytest` with Codecov enables you to track and visualize the code coverage metrics you generate over time.
 Codecov is a service that integrates with existing CI/CD pipelines, providing insights into your testing coverage.

-Below are the steps to set up and integrate Codecov with your existing Jest setup.

 ### Set Up Codecov for Your Repository